schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Night Juggernaut

-A magistrate judge doubts at a auditorium.
+A magistrate judge doubts at an auditorium.

 ## Adultery